nikasulo/weather-lord/README.md

 ![screenshot]()

 # What it does
-It displays my skills in using JS(ES6) and configuring webpack to handle several file types using devtools like `style-loader`, `node-sass`, `sass-loader` and `url-loader`
+It displays my skills in using JS(ES6), Promises and configuring webpack to handle several file types using devtools like `style-loader`, `node-sass`, `sass-loader` and `url-loader`

 ## Built With

 - JS(ES6)
 - Webpack
+- Aries Weather's API

 ## Live Demo